Pumpkin Cookies With Cream Cheese Frosting

 How to store pumpkin cookies:

-The best way to store pumpkin cookies is side by side in an air tight container.
-Once the icing has set up, you can stack them with waxed paper in between.
-However, they still may get a little bit smooshed if you layer them.
+The best way to store pumpkin cookies is side by side in an airtight container.
+Once the icing has been set up, you can stack them with waxed paper in between.
+However, they may still get a bit smooshed if you layer them.
 Still delicious!

 Can you freeze pumpkin cookies?